As an Amazon Associate I earn from qualifying purchases, at no extra cost to you. See my disclosure policy here.

 When it comes to sourdough, unbleached, all-purpose flour is its friend.
-Bleaching flour ruins the wild yeast, which is naturally coated on the grain.
+Bleaching flour ruins the wild yeast that is naturally coated on the grain.
 Your sourdough starter thrives on the wild, natural yeast and friendly bacteria from unbleached flour and the air.

 This easy sourdough recipe is for a 100 hydration-type starter.
 That means that equal weights of water and flour are used.

 How to make a sourdough starter from scratch

 In order for flour and water to ferment, they need a warm environment.